 Are you concerned about increasing energy costs?
-Maybe you aren’t, but your commercial customers certainly toss around each night with these worries.
+You aren’t, but your commercial customers certainly toss and turn each night with these worries.
 Energy efficiency is a top concern of your commercial decision maker.

-Or the office building manager concerned about electrical rates going up faster than shared utilities on a mixed tenant floor.
-They just cannot increase rent fast enough and stay competitive, so lowering energy consumption is the only option.
+Or the office building manager concerned about electrical rates increasing faster than shared utilities on a mixed tenant floor.
+They cannot increase rent fast enough and stay competitive, so lowering energy consumption is the only option.

 It works this way:

 - Prospective commercial customer wants to lower costs;

 - Prospect doesn’t know how to lower costs;